 You should report to Xfers if you received any transaction notifications alert for any unauthorised transaction as soon as you receive them.
 This can be done by submitting a support ticket through this link: Xfers Support.
 We will only be able to process any such report of unauthorised transactions via this support channel.

-Do assist us by providing us with the following details of the unauthorised transaction:
+Assist us by providing the following details of the unauthorised transaction:

 - the date and time of the loss or misuse,